Ali2500/sam3/README.md

-# FAR Fork — Changes vs. Upstream SAM 3.1
+# Fork — Changes vs. Upstream SAM 3.1

 This is a fork of [`facebookresearch/sam3`](https://github.com/facebookresearch/sam3), branched from the **SAM 3.1 Release** (`20dba30`).
-It carries a small set of changes needed to run SAM 3.1 video tracking at scale inside FAR's data-annotation pipeline — primarily **long-video inference** (which the stock model cannot do because GPU memory grows linearly with video length), plus a few environment and correctness fixes.
+It carries a small set of changes needed to run SAM 3.1 video tracking at scale — primarily **long-video inference** (which the stock model cannot do because GPU memory grows linearly with video length), plus a few environment and correctness fixes.

 All changes live on the `sam3.1` branch on top of the upstream release commit, so the delta is exactly one commit: